Aims and Objectives (Our Intent)

 At Abbots Ripton Primary School we want children to be confident, competent, creative users of technology rather than passive consumers of it.
 We want the children to have access to technology from a young age and understand that it should be used with purpose.
 We want children to understand the advantages and disadvantages of online experiences to become safe, responsible digital citizens in an ever-changing digital world.

-Computing helps to prepare children for the developing world.
-The subject encourages children to develop an understanding of how technology makes a difference in all aspects of life- at home, at school and in the workplace.
-Children should develop Computing skills that can thoughtfully be applied in a range of different situations, with children developing increasing independence in the choices they make over which technology to use to help them reach the desired outcome.
-As they progress through KS1 and 2 we strive for children to become increasingly confident in the application of their digital skills, becoming increasingly efficient and effective communicators, collaborators and analysts, showing imagination and creativity in their use of ICT in different aspects of their learning and life beyond school.
+Computing helps encourage children to develop an understanding of how technology makes a difference in all aspects of life- at home, at school and in the workplace.
+As they progress through the school, we strive for children to become increasingly confident in the application of their digital skills, becoming increasingly efficient and effective communicators, collaborators and analysts, showing imagination and creativity in their use of ICT.

 Spiritual, moral, social and cultural development and British Values

 Collaborative work in Computing develops mutual respect for the differing opinions, beliefs and abilities of others.
 In addition, children develop a respect for the resources used and understand the importance of looking after them.
 They learn to appreciate the value of similarities and differences and learn to show tolerance.
 A variety of experiences teaches them to appreciate that all people – and their views – are equally important.
 Children are encouraged to work in a democratic way, exercising the ‘give and take’ required for successful teamwork, this is particularly true of topics which require children to work in groups to research or to design and create a product.
 Computing also enables children to appreciate the importance of staying safe online and respecting others.